8 Recipes For Canning Vegetables This Summer- Come and take a look at these easy recipes that might convince you to start canning for winter.

 Canning interrupts the normal spoilage and decaying cycle of food by heating the food contained in a home canning jar that has been closed with vacuum sealing caps.

-When heat is applied to these jars, at the correct temperature, it destroys potentially harmful microorganisms.
-Also, during the cooling process, the lid seals onto the jar blocking and preventing bacteria to enter and contaminate the food inside.
+When heat is applied to these jars at the correct temperature, it destroys potentially harmful microorganisms.
+Also, during the cooling process, the lid seals onto the jar, blocking and preventing bacteria from entering and contaminating the food inside.

 Proper storage and handling of seals jars also help that your beautiful jars full of goodies will stay free of spoilage and delicious for a long time.